 NIACE - National Institute of Adult

 Continuing Education (England and Wales)

-encourage all adults to engage in learning
+This charity aims to encourage all adults to engage in learning

 of all kinds.
 It runs high profile campaigns such as Adult Learners

 Week.
-NIACE’s current work includes initiatives on Mental
+NIACE’s current work includes initiatives on

-working with government departments, national
+collaborative working with government departments, national

 agencies and our learning and skills mental health networks.